prefigurativeengine/prefengine/README.md

 If you are interested in contributing significant code to the project, please coordinate the effort with one of the main developers in Discord before submitting a pull request.
 Before deciding to contribute, it is also a good idea to ensure your efforts are in alignment with the Roadmap and current development focus.

-By contributing code to this project, you agree that copyright for the code is transferred to the Reticulum maintainers and that the code is irrevocably placed under the Apache license.
+By contributing code to this project, you agree that copyright for the code is placed under the Apache license.